mng2/AcornXJTAG/README.md

 * The Pico-EZmate connector is not really designed for hand soldering, but it doesn't really make sense to bother with a solder stencil for this board either.
 The ones I soldered by hand, are pushed over slightly to give the soldering iron some room to work, so the anchors are not accessible.
-I was too lazy to modify the footprint; just be gentle with it or add some glue.
+I was too lazy to modify the footprint, which is an option.
+Otherwise I recommend adding glue or epoxy.
 * The 2mm connector that comes with the OEM Xilinx flying-wire adapter is pretty tall.
+I tried to find a similarly dimensioned connector but was unable to identify one that is commonly stocked.
-The one specified here is widely available and seems to work with my Xilinx pod, but of course YMMV.
+The one specified here is widely available and seems to make good enough contact with my Xilinx pod, but of course YMMV.
-* This is revB since apparently I made revA under covid brain and forgot that the Pico-EZmate assemblies are wired in a way that flips the connections...
+* This is revB since apparently I made revA under covid brain and forgot that the Pico-EZmate cable assemblies are wired in a way that flips the connections...

 ## License
 CERN OHL Permissive v2